arXiv/arxiv-docs/source/help/physics/index.md

 The [moderators for physics are listed here](https://arxiv.org/moderators#physics#physics).

 <span id="AdvisoryCommittee"></span>
-## The arXiv Physics Editorial Committee:
+## The arXiv Physics Section Editorial Committee:

 The advisory committee members serve as consultants to Cornell University and to the [arXiv Editorial Advisory Council](../../about/people/editorial_advisory_council.md).
 All arXiv policy decisions are ultimately made by Cornell University.